Data initialization commands. More...

 Generates any number of randomly positioned polymers of configurable types.

-box BoxDim specifying the simulation box to generate the polymers in polymers Specification for the different polymers to create (see below) separation Separation radii for different particle types (see below) seed Random seed to use
+box Simulation box dimensions (data.boxdim object) polymers Specification for the different polymers to create (see below) separation Separation radii for different particle types (see below) seed Random seed to use

 Any number of polymers can be generated, of the same or different types, as specified in the argument polymers.
 Parameters for each polymer include bond length, particle type list, bond list, and count.